software-mansion/react-native-screens/native-stack/README.md

 Boolean indicating whether to show the menu on longPress of iOS >= 14 back button.
 Only supported on iOS.

-#### `enableNativeBackButtonDismissal` (Android only)

-Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.
-Unfortunately the same behavior is not available on iOS since the behavior of native back button cannot be changed there.
-In order to prevent the dismiss there, you should provide your own back button using `headerLeft`.

-For `iOS` option, see `preventNativeDismiss`.

-Defaults to `false`.

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to `true`,